 The example file is pretty big, but most of the properties in it are only optional.
-In theory, just a runway and an airport code is enough data to create a minimal, playable file.
+In theory, just a runway and an airport code is enough data to create a minimal but playable file.
 You can add more detail later.
 First thing to do is to make sure the '#code = ' item in the [airport1] section is un-commented to make the airport appear in-game at the bottom of the airport menu.
 So just remove the # at the beginning of that line.

-These five altitudes must stay in this order, so for example the descendaltitude must be inside of the controlled airspace (shaded area), so between the floor and the ceiling.
+These five altitudes must stay in this order, so for example the descentaltitude must be inside of the controlled airspace (shaded area), so between the floor and the ceiling.
 Above can only be reached by departing planes with SID mode enabled.
 The floor of the airspace must be close to the ground; a height of about 2000 feet should do (it makes short finals possible).
 Higher up, keep at least 1000 to 2000 feet between the levels.

-In this example there are two waypoints before the interception point, and the bearing towards the beacon is 300 degrees, which fits nicely to the first leg of the route.
+In this example there are two waypoints followed by the interception point, and the bearing from the plane towards the beacon is about 300 degrees, which fits nicely to the first leg of the route.
 Imagine a plane coming from the other side, say heading 120.
-The first turn on this route would be too steep.
+Then the first turn on this route would be very steep.
 For this case you can define a second route, for bearings of about 120 degrees, with additional waypoints to create nice turns of 90 degrees or less.
 To display all routes at once, click and hold the custom airport button at the bottom of the airport menu.

 Unzip the file and see example.txt for further instructions.